PyLabRobot/pylabrobot/pylabrobot/resources/README.md

 ## Resource Subclasses

-In PLR every physical object is a subclass of the `Resource` masterclass (except for `Tip`).
+In PLR every physical object is a subclass of the `Resource` superclass (except for `Tip`).
-Each subclass adds unique methods or attritbutes to represent its unique physical specifications and enable higher utility of that subclass.
+Each subclass adds unique methods or attributes to represent its unique physical specifications and behavior.

 Standard `Resource` subclasses include:

 - `Deck`
-- `Carrier`
+- `Carrier`: provide multiple spots subresources in a well-defined layout
   - `TipCarrier`
   - `PlateCarrier`
   - `MFXCarrier`
   - `ShakerCarrier`
   - `TubeCarrier`
-- `Container`
+- `Container`: contain liquids
   - `Well`
   - `PetriDish`
   - `Tube`
   - `Trough`
-- `ItemizedResource`
+- `ItemizedResource`: contains items in a 2D layout
   - `Plate`
+  - `TipRack`
+  - `TubeRack`
 - `Lid`
 - `PlateAdapter`
 - `MFXModule`